 In addition to altering trait means, domestication commonly decreases genetic variation in comparison to wild germplasm due to bottlenecks, including for tomato (Tanksley and McCouch 1997, Doebley, Gaut et al. 2006, Bai and Lindhout 2007).
 We would expect this decreased genetic variation to limit phenotypic variation, including disease phenotypes.
-Interestingly in this tomato population, we did not observe reduced variation in lesion size in the wild tomato.
-Rather, the domesticated tomato genotypes had a wider range of average lesion size than wild genotypes; the 90th percentile range (95th percentile to 5th percentile) spanned 2.03 cm2 lesion size variation on domesticated tomato (standard deviation = 0.68 cm2) versus 1.76 cm2 variation on wild tomato (standard deviation = 0.58 cm2).
-Additionally, the wild and domesticated tomato genotypes showed statistically similar variation in resistance (F-test, F96,96=1.39, p=0.11) (Figure 3, Supplemental Figure 1).
-Overall, there is a slight domestication impact on average resistance to B. cinerea, but no evidence of a phenotypic bottleneck due to domestication.
+Interestingly in this tomato population, we did not observe reduced variation in lesion size in the domesticated tomato.
+The wild and domesticated tomato genotypes showed similar variation in resistance (F-test, F96,96=1.39, p=0.11) (Figure 3, Supplemental Figure 2).
+Overall, there is a slight domestication impact on average resistance to B. cinerea, and no evidence of a phenotypic bottleneck due to domestication.
+This suggests that in the tomato-B. cinerea pathosystem, domestication is not a major part of the variation.

 Quantitative Genetics of Pathogen Virulence on Tomato

-Genetic variation within B. cinerea had a large effect on virulence on tomato and interacted with tomato domestication (Table 1).
+Genetic variation within B. cinerea had a large effect on virulence on tomato and showed some evidence for interaction with tomato domestication (Table 1).
 This suggests that there is genetic variation within the pathogen, in which some alleles enhance, and other alleles decrease virulence depending upon the plant’s genotype.
-To identify variable pathogen genes controlling differential virulence across plant genotypes, we conducted GWA mapping analysis within the pathogen by two approaches.
-Due to the large effect of plant genotype on resistance to B. cinerea, we performed GWA using the model-corrected least-squared mean virulence measured on each tomato genotype as separate traits.
-We first used a ridge-regression approach (bigRR) in combination with 272,672 SNPs from B. cinerea compared to the T4 reference genome to estimate the phenotypic effects across the genome (Shen, Alam et al. 2013, Corwin, Copeland et al. 2016, Corwin, Subedy et al. 2016, Francisco, Joseph et al. 2016).
-To verify these patterns, we also implemented a Genome-wide Efficient Mixed-Model Association (GEMMA) analysis with a centered relatedness matrix to control for the effects of population structure (Zhou and Stephens 2012).
-In GEMMA, we included 237,878 SNPs from B. cinerea compared to the B05.10 reference genome.
-To determine significance of SNP effects under both GWA methods, we permuted phenotypes 1000 times to calculate 95, 99, and 99.9% effect size thresholds within each plant host.
-Under both methods, GWA analysis showed that the genetic basis of B. cinerea virulence on tomato is highly polygenic.
-Consistent with a polygenic structure of this trait in the pathogen, neither method of GWA identified large-effect SNPs (Figure 4).
-The ridge-regression approach (bigRR) identified from 1,284 to 25,421 SNPs within B. cinerea that were significantly associated with altered virulence on the 12 different host genotypes (significance was determined by the SNP effect size estimate exceeding the 99% 1000-permutation threshold).
-The model accounting for population structure (GEMMA) confirmed our finding of a highly polygenic nature of lesion size in the pathogen (Supplemental Figure 3), with 2,530 to 8,221 SNPs significantly associated with virulence at the 99% threshold, and 288 to 1,361 SNPs at the 99.9% threshold (significance was determined using an empirically determined 1000-permutation threshold).
+To identify variable pathogen genes controlling differential virulence across plant genotypes, we conducted GWA mapping analysis within the pathogen, using 272,672 SNPs compared to the B. cinerea T4 reference genome (Supplemental Figure 1).
+Due to the large effect of plant genotype on resistance to B. cinerea, we performed GWA using model-corrected least-squared mean virulence measured on each tomato genotype as separate traits.
+We used a ridge-regression approach (bigRR) to estimate the phenotypic effects across the genome (Shen, Alam et al. 2013, Corwin, Copeland et al. 2016, Corwin, Subedy et al. 2016, Francisco, Joseph et al. 2016).
+To determine significance of SNP effects under GWA, we permuted phenotypes 1000 times to calculate 95, 99, and 99.9% effect size thresholds within each plant host.
+At 1000 permutations, the 99.9% threshold is imprecise, but we included this approximate threshold to identify conservative SNP associations.
+GWA analysis showed that the genetic basis of B. cinerea virulence on tomato is highly polygenic.
+Consistent with a polygenic structure of this trait in the pathogen, GWA did not identify large-effect SNPs (Figure 4).
+The number of significant B. cinerea virulence SNPs identified by this ridge-regression approach (bigRR) varied by plant accession, from 1,284 to 25,421 SNPs on the 12 different host genotypes (significance was determined by the SNP effect size estimate exceeding the 99% 1000-permutation threshold).